openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Refer to the `extensions/middle/L2NormToNorm.py` for the example of a pattern-defined middle transformation.

 ##### Generic Middle Phase Transformations <a name="generic-middle-phase-transformations"></a>
-Model Optimizer provides mechanism to implement generic middle phase transformations.
+Model Optimizer provides a mechanism to implement generic middle phase transformations.
 This type of transformation is implemented using `mo.middle.replacement.MiddleReplacementPattern` as a base class and works similarly to the [Generic Front Phase Transformations](#generic-front-phase-transformations).
 The only difference is that the transformation entry function name is `find_and_replace_pattern(self, graph: Graph)`.